menu

 Demographics

-The population of Liverpool - Millerstown overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Liverpool - Millerstown, 23.61% have at least a bachelor's degree.
+The education level of Liverpool - Millerstown citizens is a little higher than the average for US cities and towns: 23.61% of adults in Liverpool - Millerstown have at least a bachelor's degree.

 The people who call Liverpool - Millerstown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Liverpool - Millerstown residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Liverpool - Millerstown include German, Irish, English, Italian, and Scots-Irish.